jonasoh/spiro/README.md

 # SPIRO
 SPIRO = Smart Plate Imaging RObot.
 It is a Raspberry Pi based imaging platform designed for time-lapse imaging of biological samples grown on Petri dishes: plant seedlings, fungal mycelium, bacterial colonies etc.

-Currently, SPIRO supports imaging of up to four plates at the same time, using a "cube holder" for the Petri dishes.
-We designed it to be suitable for the two most poular Petri dish formats: round 9 cm plates and square 12 cm plates.
-Newer blueprints, designed for 3D printing, will be uploaded soon.
+SPIRO supports imaging of up to four plates at the same time.
+It is designed it to be suitable for the two most poular Petri dish formats: round 9 cm plates and square 12 cm plates.

 ## hardware

-SPIRO is based around Raspberry Pi 3B+, using 3D printed parts to hold everything together.
+SPIRO is based around [Raspberry Pi 3 B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/), using 3D printed parts to hold everything together.
+It works with both the [official camera module](https://www.raspberrypi.org/products/camera-module-v2/) as well as with third-party cameras.
+We use the [Arducam Motorized Focus camera](http://www.arducam.com/programmable-motorized-focus-camera-raspberry-pi/), which allows focusing the images via the built-in live view web server.

 The image below is a link to a YouTube video showing some of its design and features.

 [![SPIRO intro](https://user-images.githubusercontent.com/6480370/60589568-1e46ed80-9d9a-11e9-96ae-08fe85d8b415.png)](http://www.youtube.com/watch?v=fh5NMvDNjNc "SPIRO intro")